Kane County Guardianship Attorneys

 It is hardly uncommon for a person without legally-recognized guardianship to spend a great deal of time, energy, and money in caring for a loved one with a disability.
 Unfortunately, however, such dedication often costs the caregiver substantial opportunities and inflicts a high degree of stress and emotional investment.
 A caregiver who lives with and provides care for a disabled spouse, parent, sibling, or child for three years or more is, according to Illinois law, entitled to file a claim for compensation against the estate of the disabled person upon his or her death.
 There are a number of factors that a court would consider regarding such claim, including the extent of the person's disability, and the lost employment prospects of the caregiver.
 If you have spent three years or more caring for a disabled family member, let us help you seek the financial considerations you deserve.

 For more information regarding adult or child guardianships in Illinois, contact the team at Olita Law Group.
 We will help you understand the law and your available options, and work closely with you in meeting the needs of your loved ones.
-Call 630-402-0333 to schedule your free initial consultation at our Geneva office today.
+Call 630-402-0333 to schedule your free initial consultation at our Saint Charles office today.